mmistakes/minimal-mistakes/about/index.md

   creditlink: http://texturelovers.com
 ---

-Jekyll is pretty rad and figured releasing a cleaned up version of [my site](http://mademistakes.com)[^1] as a theme for others to hack and build on would be fun.
-So here be that theme --- I call it **Minimal Mistakes**, a responsive Jekyll theme with large featured images and solid typography.
+Minimal Mistakes is responsive Jekyll theme with large featured images and solid typography.
+As the name implies the styling is fairly minimal to make it easier for you to build on top of.

 ## Minimal Mistakes is all about: